ForoughHa/ForoughHa.github.io/honors.md

 ---

-- <b>2022:</b> Accepted as an on-site participant in the <b>Complex Networks: Theory, Methods, and Applications, Lake Como School of Advanced Studies</b>, Como, Italy.
+- <b>2022:</b> Accepted as an on-site participant in the <b>Complex Networks: Theory, Methods, and Applications, Lake Como School of Advanced Studies (Acceptance rate: 20 %) </b>, Como, Italy.

 - <b>2022:</b> Elected to receive the student support provided by Katana Graph to attend <b>NetSci-X 2022</b> conference in Porto, Portugal.